 MKT 305 Retail Marketing (3-0-3).
 Explores marketing in large and small retail institutions.
 Includes the following topics: retail strategy, store layout, buying, merchandising, pricing, promotion, inventory management, customer service, control, store image, trading area and location selection.
 Prerequisite: MKT 201.

-MKT 307 B2B Marketing and
+MKT 307 Business to Business Marketing and Negotiations

-Negotiations (3-0-3).
-Provides an indepth understanding of the unique aspects of marketing in a business-to-business environment through the use of lectures, cases, guest speakers and media presentations.
+(3-0-3).
+Provides an in-depth understanding of the unique aspects of marketing in a business-to-business environment through the use of lectures, cases, guest speakers and media presentations.
 Focuses on organizational buying, buyer-seller relationships, market analysis and planning, demand and sales estimation and marketing-mix decisions.
 Considers a variety of business situations, such as marketing to manufacturers, other commercial organizations, government and institutions.
-Prerequisites: MKT 201 and ENG 204.
+Prerequisites: MKT 201 and FNG 204.